Solar conditions

 How to use...

-For all other sites, incorporating the solar widget in your own site requires you copy-paste the code below into your own page -at the location where you want the widget to be displayed.
+Incorporating the solar widget in your own site requires you copy-paste the code below into your own page -at the location where you want the widget to be displayed.

 Conditions widget in wide format